White Cubans

-White Cubans (Cubanos blancos) are Cubans of total or predominantly European, (especially Iberian) ancestry, these stand out for having light or olive skin and self-identify as white.
-In a more official sense, the National Office of Statistics and Information, which collects demographic data on Cubans, uses the term "white".
+White Cubans (Cubanos blancos) are Cubans of wholly or predominantly European (predominantly Iberian) and West Asian ancestry, typically characterized by light or olive skin complexions, who self-identify as 'blanco' (White).
+At the institutional level, the Cuban National Office of Statistics and Information—the body responsible for compiling official demographic data—employs the designation "white" in its classifications.

-The 2012 Cuban census reported that White Cubans are currently the largest group in Cuba representing 64.1% of the population.
+The 2012 Cuban census identified White Cubans as the largest demographic group in Cuba, comprising 64.12% of the total population.

+In Cuba, the term blanco (English "white") encompasses persons of broadly European ancestry, in practice predominantly those of Southern European descent, whose phenotypic characteristics, include light skin complexion.

+Most white Cubans descend predominantly from Spanish settlers and immigrants, principally from the regions of Andalusia, the Canary Islands, Asturias, Galicia, and Castile.

-Aside from Spanish—largely Asturian, Galician, Castillian and Canarian—settlers, additional Europeans of many families from France, the United Kingdom (especially England), Portugal, Italy, among others.
-The Royal decree of October 21, 1817 encouraged Europeans to settle in Cuba when the island was a Captaincy General, an administrative district of the Spanish Empire.
+Aside from those of Spanish descent, white Cuban ancestry also encompasses the descendants of immigrants from France, the United Kingdom (particularly England), Portugal, Italy, and other European nations.
+The Royal Decree of 21 October 1817 formally encouraged European settlement in Cuba during the island's administration as the Captaincy General, an administrative division of the Spanish Empire.

-Large flows of Northern Spaniards also occurred in the late nineteenth and early 20th centuries, among other Europeans.
+Significant migratory flows from northern Spain, alongside immigrants from other parts of Europe, continued into the late nineteenth and early twentieth centuries.

 History

 Settlement

+The first Spanish settlers arrived with Columbus's first voyage in 1492, among them sailors and soldiers from Andalusia and the Canary Islands; the fleet had departed from the Andalusian port of Palos de la Frontera, stopping at Gran Canaria en route.

-In 1511, Diego Velázquez de Cuéllar set out with three ships and an army of 300 men from Hispaniola to form the first Spanish settlement in Cuba, with orders from Spain to conquer the island.
+In 1511, Diego Velázquez de Cuéllar set out with three ships and an army of 300 men from Hispaniola to form the first formal Spanish settlement in Cuba, with orders from Spain to conquer the island.
 The settlement was at Baracoa, but the new settlers were to be greeted with stiff resistance from the local Taíno population.
 In 1514, a settlement was founded in what was to become Havana.
+Velázquez de Cuéllar founded seven towns between 1511 and 1515, including Santiago de Cuba and San Cristóbal de La Habana.

 Cuba's white population was varied with compared to elsewhere in the Caribbean including landless labourers, peasants, artisans, shopkeepers, construction workers, import and export merchants, butchers, salters, tailors, professionals in the army and navy, chemists, lawyers, doctors and priests.

 Cuban supervisors for the 1899 census.